BoThomas/churchtools-extensions/extensions/running-dinner-groups/docs/rdg-implementation-plan.md

   - Display sync results (orphaned data cleaned up)
   - Use `deleteEventComplete()` instead of manual deletion
   - Use `archiveEvent()`/`restoreEvent()` for archive functionality
+- [ ] **Implement Group & Route Change Management in DinnerGroupBuilder.vue**
+  - Block group creation/deletion when routes exist (prompt to reset routes first)
+  - On group reset, also delete routes and set status to `groups-created`
+  - Add post-notification confirmation dialog showing affected participants
+  - Compute affected hosts from route data for the confirmation dialog

 #### Vue Components (Remaining)